Smash your first model

 function to apply the configured optimizations:

-from pruna import smash
+from pruna import SmashConfig, smash

 optimized_model = smash(model=base_model, smash_config=smash_config)